Settings, Layers & Offline Maps

 Weather Overlays

 Live Precipitation, Wind and more, drawn over the map with adjustable opacity — a quick read on what the sky is doing along your ride.
+While enabled, the overlay refreshes itself every 10 minutes so the picture stays current without touching the map.

 Custom Rasters & Caching